Basic Representations of Genus Zero Nonabelian Hodge Spaces: Symplectic action on fission data of irregular connections on

 \subsection{Formal data of irregular connections}

 Let us first recall the description of formal data of irregular connections on the Riemann sphere.

-The Turritin-Levelt theorem states that any connection on the formal punctured disc can be decomposed as a direct sum of elementary connections having only one exponential factor.
-This can be formulated in different ways; the one we will be using involves viewing exponential factors at a singularity as sections of a local system over the circle of directions around this singularity (see e.g. \cite{doucot2021diagrams, boalch2021topology} for more details).
+The well-known Turritin--Levelt theorem states that any connection on the formal punctured disc can be decomposed as a direct sum of elementary connections having only one exponential factor.
+This can be formulated in different ways; the one we will be using is the point of view \`a la Deligne--Malgrange (see, e.g., \cite{malgrange1982classification}), where one views exponential factors at a singularity as sections of a local system over the circle of directions around this singularity (see, e.g., \cite{boalch2021topology,doucot2021diagrams} for more details).